Student Enrichment and Support

 At the beginning of the program, Honours students are matched with a group of their peers and a mentor from the same research institute.
 This group will provide students with a solid support network that will be there each step of the way and are expected to meet regularly throughout the year.
 In addition to meetings, participants are invited to program-exclusive events and workshops to upskill their academic and professional abilities along with networking within groups and with participants of other faculty mentoring programs.

-You can find out more about the program and what it is like to be a mentor or mentee in the program handbook.
+You can find out more about the program and what it is like to be a mentor or mentee in the Program Handbook.

 Here is what previous mentees have to say: